Benefits of Membership

 The annual conference is a two-day event and the highlight of the association’s professional development year.
 It is an opportunity for you to sharpen your skills and collaborate with colleagues from high schools, colleges, universities and your national association.
 Sessions offer a wide range of topics and have included: Ethical Dilemmas, Standardized Testing, Intercollegiate Athletics, Talking to the Millennials, Self Advocacy & the Student with Disabilities, In-House Marketing, Advising Non U.S. Citizens, and Rising College Costs.
 For more information on NJACAC’s annual conference, click here.

 Each year, NJACAC hosts a series of professional development workshops on college campuses and in high schools throughout the state.
 Workshops are developed and offered based on current topics and trends and what members want to learn more about.
 Recent workshop topics include: The New Jersey Educational Opportunity Fund (EOF); An Admissions Symposium; Building Towards the Future; Understanding Asperger’s Syndrome; and the Paperless Admission Process.
-NJACAC is an approved provider of continuing professional hour credits.
-For more information on mini-institutes and a schedule of upcoming events, click here.
+NJACAC is an approved provider of professional development hour credits.
+For more information on workshops and a schedule of upcoming events, click here.

 This one-day workshop is held each summer on various college campuses and targets new professionals in the field.
 Attendees learn more about the profession and the association from seasoned veterans.
 School counselors and college admissions professionals within the first three years of their career will benefit from this program.